Skip to content

 IP IndemnificationNot documentedYes

-For teams requiring enterprise compliance with demonstrated multi-repository performance, Augment Code provides SOC 2 Type II certification alongside 400,000+ file indexing, addressing both security verification and scale requirements.
+For teams requiring enterprise compliance with demonstrated multi-repository performance, Augment Code pairs SOC 2 Type II certification with 400,000+ file indexing, covering both the security audit and the scale question.

 Pricing: JetBrains AI vs Gemini Code Assist Cost Predictability